antononcube/HowToBeADataScientistImpostor-book/README.md

 ## Code and related repositories

-The programming languages used are Mathematica / Wolfram Language and R.
+The programming languages used are Wolfram Language (WL) and R.
+(Wolfram Language and Mathematica are used as synonyms in this book.)

-Most of the practical, ML know-how projects are projects from [MathematicaVsR at GitHub](https://github.com/antononcube/MathematicaVsR).
+Most of the practical ML know-how projects are projects from [MathematicaVsR at GitHub](https://github.com/antononcube/MathematicaVsR).

 Many of the chapters were previously published in